Left - inside Beaséjour. Right - Josephine Duffau Lagarrosse presents a barrel sample of the 2022 vintage - April 2023

 2000 94p

 I tasted it in April 2003.
-It was a stylish wine of the traditional winemaking school with aromas of dark berries, splendid composition, fine length, and remarkable balance.
+It was a stylish wine from the traditional winemaking school, characterized by aromas of dark berries, a splendid composition, fine length, and remarkable balance.
 It can be kept for many years.

 1990 93-100p?

-This vintage is the birth year of the present owner, Josephine Duffau-Lagarrosse.
-The bottle of this wine tasted in December 2016 was disappointing if you take its fame into context.
+This wine, tasted in December 2016, was disappointing given its fame.
 I've tasted it a few times earlier, and it was much better, with breathtaking complexity, richness, length, and finish.
-The first time I tasted it (1993), I rated it 100 points.
-Delicate complexity but not striking concentration and richness.
-Was my bottle closed on the tasting day or a bit faulty?
+The first time I tasted it (in 1993), I gave it 100 points.
+In December 2016, it was complex but lacked striking concentration and richness.
+Was my bottle closed on the tasting day, or a bit faulty?
 I've got one bottle left in my cellar and will keep it for a vertical tasting in the near future.
 I hope it'll show its true colors then!!

 1918 96p

-It was a fantastic and sublime experience!
-November 2018.
+It was a fantastic and sublime experience in November 2018!